andreacorra/AlpBearConnect/variables/README.md

 "rock@3"   >=  75  AND
 "rock@3"   <=  200
 ```
 The first band (@1), corresponds to the Red band, the second to the Green band, and the third to the Blue band.

+## Forest

+The forest presence in the landscape has been derived using the [Copernicus layer](https://land.copernicus.eu/pan-european/high-resolution-layers/forests).
+In detail:
+1. Tree cover density (TCD) and the Forest type product (FTY) layers are downloaded for the reference area;
+2. Using raster calculator a new layer is generated, taking into consideration the non-urban and non-orchard tree associations;
+3. ...